MazamaScience/beakr/README.md

 #### 2. Plotting

 We can use a built-in convenience function of a **beakr**'s _response_ object to display a _ggplot_ object.
 Use `help('Response')` to view other _response_ object methods and documentation.
 In this example we'll wrap some map generation code and serve it with a _beakr_ instance.
-Instead of decorating an existing package function, we will create a **beakr**-oriented wrapper function that extracts parameters from the request object and uses a response object method to send back raw image bytes.
+Instead of decorating an existing package function, we will create a **beakr**-oriented wrapper function that extracts parameters fromthe request object and uses a response object method to send back raw image bytes.

 ```
 library(beakr)